Economy of Slovenia: History

-Although it comprised only about one-eleventh of Yugoslavia's total population, it was the most productive of the Yugoslav republics, accounting for one-fifth of its GDP and one-third of its exports.

-Slovenia thus gained independence in 1991 with an already relatively prosperous economy and strong market ties to the West.
+Slovenia comprised approximately one-eleventh of Yugoslavia's total population, it was the most productive of the Yugoslav republics, accounting for one-fifth of its GDP and one-third of its exports.
+It thus gained independence in 1991 with an already relatively prosperous economy and strong market ties to the West.
+Slovenia has been the wealthiest country of former Yugoslavia since 1992, with the highest GDP-per-capita following the Yugoslav dissolution.

 Since that time it has vigorously pursued diversification of its trade with the West and integration into Western and transatlantic institutions.
 Slovenia is a founding member of the World Trade Organization, joined CEFTA in 1996, and joined the European Union on 1 May 2004.
 In June 2004 it joined the European Exchange Rate Mechanism.
 The euro was introduced at the beginning of 2007 and circulated alongside the tolar until 14 January 2007.
 Slovenia also participates in SECI (Southeast European Cooperation Initiative), as well as in the Central European Initiative, the Royaumont Process, and the Black Sea Economic Council.